 Identity Theft & Driver License Fraud Protection

-- Presentation of counterfeit immigration documents (such as an I-94 or “green card”) by an undocumented alien who is not eligible for a Florida driver license or identification card.
+- Presentation of counterfeit immigration documents (such as an I-94 or “green card”) by an undocumented alien who is not eligible for a Florida driver license or ID card.

 - Presentation of a counterfeit birth certificate or social security card created on a personal computer by scanning a legitimate document and printing it out on a color printer after changing the identity information.